Meningitis-retention syndrome: Cause

-As it is observed in ADEM, antecedent/ comorbid infections or conditions with MRS include Epstein–Barr virus, herpes simplex virus, varicella zoster virus, West Nile virus, listeria, etc. In addition to these, elevated CSF adenosine deaminase (ADA) levels or decreased CSF/serum glucose ratio may be predictive factors for MRS development.
+As it is observed in ADEM, antecedent/comorbid infections or conditions with MRS include Epstein–Barr virus, herpes simplex virus, varicella zoster virus, West Nile virus, and listeria.
+In addition to these, elevated CSF adenosine deaminase (ADA) levels or decreased CSF/serum glucose ratio may be predictive factors for MRS development.

 Diagnosis

 Urodynamic testing including cystometry show that all patients examined had underactive bladder/detrusor underactivity when on retention.
 Repeated urodynamics showed that underactive detrusor changed to overactive after a 4-month period, suggesting an upper motor neuron bladder dysfunction (possible spinal shock).
 MRS should be differentiated from genital herpes (herpes simplex virus, varicella-zoster virus) and so-called Elsberg syndrome.
 Clinical/pathological features of Elsberg syndrome were: rare CSF abnormalities; no clinical meningitis; a subacute/chronic course; presentation with typical cauda equina motor-sensory-autonomic syndrome; Wallerian degeneration of the spinal afferent tracts; and mild upper motor neuron signs.
 All these are different from those of MRS.